Signs You Can Still Be Friends With Your Ex

-Love takes it's own time with each person.
+Love takes its own time with each person.
 Don’t act like you were a better significant other than their new partner.
-Jealously will ruin your friendship and also make you seem crazy.
-If you’re having jealously because you still have feelings for the person, try to find a way that you can reasonably communicate that.
+Jealously will ruin your friendship, and it will make you come off crazy.
+If you’re having jealousy issues because you still have feelings for the person, try to find a way that you can reasonably communicate that.
 And if you can’t communicate it for whatever variables — hide it.

 Do You Really Want a Friendship?

-If you don’t want to be friends with someone -- don’t waste your time on it.
-You can be friendly to anyone, but that doesn’t mean you’re trying to make a close friendship.
-You are not required to be friends with your ex romantic partner just for the sake of being friends.
+If you don’t want to be friends with someone — don’t waste your time on it.
+You can be friendly to anyone, but that doesn’t mean you’re trying to develop a close friendship.
+You are not required to be friends with your ex-romantic partner just for the sake of being friends.
 You get to decide whether this person was sweet enough that you still want them hanging out with your group of kindred spirits.

 You can definitely pose the question of whether you should stay friends and what you would like to see from that.
 Let your ex know if you want them to be your friend and to what degree.
 They may think you’re super cool if you do this in a personal way.
 Let them know they can change their mind on the friendship and leave at any point if they feel uncomfortable or unready to hang out with you.

 The friendships in your life will help you find yourself.
 The people you align with probably have similar interests or needs.
-Try finding people you really jive with, and if it includes your ex -- cool.
+Try finding people you really jive with, and if it includes your ex — cool.

 I hope that the unthinkable won’t happen to you!
 But this actually happens a lot… sorry.

 Don’t get bent out of shape if this happens.
 Things will cool over for you.
-You may have mood swings, jealously, or longer stretches of time to yourself.
+You may have mood swings, jealousy, and the likes.
 Try not to put too much pressure on the new couple.
 Take a walk and know that even if you have to walk away from two friends, you’ll be okay and new people will come into your life.

 Often things with friends fizzle out anyway.
-If they’re texting you too much tell them to back down.
+If they’re texting you too much — tell them to slow down.
 Tell them you need space.
 You don’t owe it to them to give them undivided attention.
-It’s perfectly reasonable at this point to let go, and by you letting go more -- it will help them.
+It’s perfectly reasonable at this point to let go, and by you letting go more — it will help them.